 FIDR # 2

-- From the top menu bar, click Go > Applications.
+- From the top menu bar, choose Go > Applications.

-- Press the CTRL key then click QuickBooks 20XX.
+- Press the Control key then select QuickBooks 20XX.

 - In the contextual menu, select Show Package Contents.